-The purpose of the Parasite Control TASAH is to facilitate discussions and planning between farmers and their veterinary practitioners on the best practices around parasite control with the long view of minimising the further development of anthelmintic resistance.
-The TASAH will fund a veterinary farm visit and two faecal egg counts.
+The purpose of the Parasite Control TASAH was to facilitate discussions and planning between farmers and their veterinary practitioners on the best practices around parasite control with the long view of minimising the further development of anthelmintic resistance.
+The TASAH funded a veterinary farm visit and two faecal egg counts.

 A map containing all participating veterinary practitioners is available to view below.